Maglev: Incidents

 Two incidents involved fires.
 A Japanese test train in Miyazaki, MLU002, was completely consumed by a fire in 1991.

 On 11 August 2006, a fire broke out on the commercial Shanghai Transrapid shortly after arriving at the Longyang terminal.
 People were evacuated without incident before the vehicle was moved about 1 kilometre to keep smoke from filling the station.
-NAMTI officials toured the SMT maintenance facility in November 2010 and learned that the cause of the fire was "thermal runaway" in a battery tray.
-As a result, SMT secured a new battery vendor, installed new temperature sensors and insulators and redesigned the trays.
+NAMTI officials toured the SMT maintenance facility in November 2010 and learned that the fire was caused by "thermal runaway" in a battery tray.
+As a result, SMT secured a new battery vendor, installed new temperature sensors and insulators, and redesigned the trays.

 On 22 September 2006, a Transrapid train collided with a maintenance vehicle on a test/publicity run in Lathen (Lower Saxony / north-western Germany).
 Twenty-three people were killed and ten were injured; these were the first maglev crash fatalities.
 The accident was caused by human error.
 Charges were brought against three Transrapid employees after a year-long investigation.

-Safety is a greater concern with high-speed public transport due to the potential for high impact force and large number of casualties.
+Safety is a greater concern with high-speed public transport due to the potential for high-impact force and a large number of casualties.
 In the case of maglev trains as well as conventional high-speed rails, an incident could result from human error, including loss of power, or factors outside human control, such as ground movement caused by an earthquake.